aindick/CS-350-SNHU/README.md

 # CS-350-SNHU

 - Summarize the project and what problem it was solving.

+  The project I worked on was a prototype of a  smart thermostat for a made-up company called SysTec.
+The problem it solved was to provide SysTec with a prototype thermostat using just a TI board.
+Eventually, the prototype would lead to an actual smart thermostat that could be used by consumers.
+The final goal of the project was to be able to send the thermostat data over Wi-Fi also.

 - What did you do particularly well?
 - Where could you improve?
 - What tools and/or resources are you adding to your support network?